 So, with all that covered, let’s talk about some apps.

 You can edit using unlimited layers, use the expansive text and shape creation tools, design using a wide range of color models (which includes CYMK), use multiple artboards for multitasking, and even edit vector and raster images at the same time.
 This level of power means you can create designs and artwork on your iPad that are just as complex and amazing as anything you’d make using desktop tools.

 If you’re coming from the desktop version of Designer, the biggest difference you’ll notice is the new touch-friendly design.
 But even with those changes, the iPad version still shares that same smooth and modern feel that makes the desktop version such a pleasure to use.

 For professional designers who want to move their work over to an iPad, or new designers that want to dive in deep right away, Affinity Designer is an obvious choice.
 There is an upfront payment of $19.99 to use the app, but if you’re serious about graphic design it will definitely be worth it.

-If you’re on a tight budget but still want to use a professional-grade tool, then Vectornator X is the app for you—and it’s completely free.
+If you’re on a tight budget but still want to use a professional-grade tool, then Vectornator X is the app for you, as it’s completely free.
 Its toolset isn’t as deep as something like Affinity Designer, but it’s still a capable vector editor.

 The main feature Vectornator X boasts is its unique card-based design.
-This makes it easy to focus on the tools you’re using at the moment, with the various sliders and buttons making it easy to precisely adjust your designs.
-The app has advanced object creation tools, deep text options, and even a CYMK color preview.
+This makes it so you can solely focus on the tools you’re using at the moment, with the various sliders and buttons making it easy to precisely adjust your designs.
+The app also has advanced object creation tools, deep text options, and even a CYMK color preview.
 Vectornator X has enough features to produce great work, but you might run into the occasional missing tool (especially if you’re used to the power of desktop programs).

 Of course, Vectornator X being completely free balances that out and makes this a fantastic option (especially for new designers).